 Imperial College, London was one of the most successful winners of CDT funding.
 Six centres will be established or continued at Imperial, each representing £5-7 million over their lifetime.
 The CDT in Nuclear Energy Futures, led by Dr Mark Wenman, focuses on key challenges for the industry such as reducing costs of both nuclear waste disposal and building new nuclear power stations.
 It also looks at future power station designs and fusion power.
 UKI2S partners at the Culham Centre for Fusion Energy (via UKAEA) and portfolio company Tokamak Energy were involved as industrial partners in this CDT when it was established in 2014 and will again be taking an active role in the new iteration.
 This CDT is set to cement the UK’s position as a global leader in nuclear research and fusion technology.

-University College London (UCL), also a bumper CDT winner with sever centres funded, will be continuing its leading CDT in Bioprocess Engineering Leadership, with a focus on synthetic biology and sustainability.
+University College London (UCL), also a bumper CDT winner with sever centres funded, will be continuing its leading CDT in Bioprocess Engineering Leadership, with a focus on engineering biology and sustainability.
 Prof Gary Lye will continue leading the centre which aims to produce the bioindustry leaders of the future.
 The UK government’s recent Bioeconomy strategy and Life Sciences sector deal update both stress the need for expansion of bioindustry in the UK economy.
-This CDT is supported by synthetic biology company Synthace, who were also involved in the previous CDT.
+This CDT is supported by engineering biology company Synthace, who were also involved in the previous CDT.

-Disappointingly, an existing CDT in synthetic biology based between leading centres at the Universities of Bristol, Warwick and Oxford was not continued.
+Disappointingly, an existing CDT in engineering biology based between leading centres at the Universities of Bristol, Warwick and Oxford was not continued.
 The bioeconomy is worth £220 billion to the UK economy and training the next generation of engineering biologists is of vital importance to growing the bioeconomy through sustainable practices.
-As the Imperial programme will receive hundreds of applications – there is big appetite to study synthetic biology for researchers – the new CDT will be limited to 20-30 applicants per year.
+As the Imperial programme will receive hundreds of applications – there is big appetite to study engineering biology for researchers – the new CDT will be limited to 20-30 applicants per year.
 This means the current undersupply in training for UK synthetic biologists is set to continue.